Christin-paige/BuiltInPublic/SECURITY.md

 ## 🧭 Supported Versions

-We currently support the latest version of the `main` branch.
+We currently support the latest version of the `development` branch.
 Security fixes will be released for that version unless otherwise noted.

 ---